Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-In this paper, we show that the combining attraction, deformability and anisotropy can induce self-assembly into virus-like shells.
-On the one hand, attraction and deformability cause surface groups to rearrange upon binding, which is a colloidal equivalent of bond hybridization; on the other hand, anisotropy induces curvature.
-Combining colloidal bond hybridization and anisotropy results in an experimental model system that captures the key ingredients of virus-assembly: anisotropic building blocks and structural rearrangements upon binding \cite{freund2008structuralRearrangementsHepatitis,berg2002biochemistry}.
-This approach is fundamentally different from previous work where directional interactions are induced by rigid patches\cite{chen2011kagomeSA,wang2012colloidsValence,kraft2012surfaceRoughnessSelfAssembly}, structural rearrangements upon changing the solvent\cite{groschel2013softPatchyNPSA}, or electric fields\cite{crassous2014fieldInducedEllipsoidAssemblyMicrotubules}.
+In this paper, we combined mutual attraction, anisotropy and deformability in colloidal model particles.
+On the one hand, mutual attraction and deformability cause surface groups to rearrange upon binding, which is a colloidal equivalent of bond hybridization; on the other hand, anisotropy induces curvature.
+These three characteristics are most likely sufficient to induce self-assembly into microcapsules, a process that\textemdash to the best of our knowledge\textemdash had not been realized before in a colloidal model system.
+We note that, while details are different, in the building blocks of viruses, mutual attraction, deformability and anisotropy can also be identified\cite{berg2002biochemistry,tompa2008proteinFuzzyComplexes,freund2008structuralRearrangementsHepatitis}, suggesting that these characteristics could be important in the assembly of virus microcapsules as well.
+The mechanism we find is fundamentally different from previous work where directional interactions are induced by rigid patches\cite{chen2011kagomeSA,wang2012colloidsValence,kraft2012surfaceRoughnessSelfAssembly}, structural rearrangements upon changing the solvent\cite{groschel2013softPatchyNPSA}, or electric fields\cite{crassous2014fieldInducedEllipsoidAssemblyMicrotubules}.
+Quantification of attraction strength, anisotropy, number of particle lobes and deformability lead to a large parameter space that remains to be systematically explored.
+Additionally, more theoretical work is needed to predict self-assembled structures from these properties, for which work of Asai \textit{et al.} could be extended\cite{asai2015polymerGraftedNPpatchyParticles}.
+Independently controlling these properties, however, seems impossible for proteins; colloidal particles, on the other hand, are promising building blocks to address this challenge.

-By combining colloidal bond hybridization and anisotropy, for the first time to our knowledge, non-protein particles have been synthesized that self-assemble into virus-like shells. \linelabel{beg:conclFramework} To predict self-assembled structures from the properties of the building blocks, however, a novel theoretical framework is needed for which early work of Asai \textit{et al.} could be extended\cite{asai2015polymerGraftedNPpatchyParticles}.\linelabel{end:conclFramework} Quantification of properties such as deformability, attraction strength, asymmetry and number of particle lobes lead to a large parameter space that remains to be explored.
-Independently controlling these parameters, however, is a challenge that needs to be systematically addressed.